-Special Education candidates take EXED 474 (Assessment and Evaluation) and EXED 476 (practicum) in tandem.
+Special Education candidates take EXED 474 (Assessment and Evaluation) and EXED 476 and/or EXED 450 (practicum).
 Both courses address working with high limited-English-proficiency students and the practicum placement is in a high-diversity setting.
-Working with limited-English-proficiency students is introduced in LED 355 and then covered in more detail in LED 456.
+Working with limited-English-proficiency students is introduced in LED 430 and then covered in more detail in subsequent coursework.